Solar-network/docs/docs/releases/v2.1/migrating_1.0_2.1.md

 }
 ```

-If your BridgeChain was created during `v1.0.X`, you most likely copied Swipechain's milestones.
+If your BridgeChain was created during `v1.0.X`, you most likely copied Solar's milestones.
 If not, edit this file according to your own milestones.

 #### milestones.json